THERE IS REST IN REPHIDIM

 However, as seen in the case of the children of Israel while they camped in Rephidim, coming to Christ or being in Christ does not insulate, exempt, or exclude the believers from trials, battles, challenges, or conflicts in life.

-Although in Rephidim (the resting place), the children of Israel experienced temporary lack, challenges, conflict, or contention.
-However, God intended it to accomplish His eternal purposes in their lives.
+Although in Rephidim (the resting place), yet the children of Israel experienced temporary lack, challenges, conflict, or contention.
+However, it was intended by God to accomplish His eternal purposes in their lives.

 Sadly, the children of Israel didn’t understand this while in Rephidim, so they contended with Moses and queried, “Is the Lord with us or not?”
 (Exo.
 17:7 BBE).

 The children of Israel were unaware of God’s purposes or intentions of bringing them to Rephidim.
-They were only looking forward to a physical rest or comfort, but God had prepared something far greater than that.
+They were only looking forward to a physical rest or comfort, but God had prepared something far greater than that for them.

-They were thirsty and seeking only natural water, but unknown to them; God had prepared spiritual water from Christ, the spiritual Rock that followed them.
+They were thirsty and seeking only natural water, but unknown to them; God had prepared for them spiritual water from Christ, the spiritual Rock that followed them.

-The New Testament reveals that they “all drank the same spiritual drink.
+The New Testament reveals to us that they “all drank the same spiritual drink.
 For they drank of that spiritual Rock that followed them, and that Rock was Christ.”
 (1 Cor.
 10:4 NKJV).

 Sadly, like the children of Israel in Rephidim, many believers in Christ today only care about their physical lack or needs.
 When their physical needs are not instantly met according to their schedules, they become bitter, upset, discouraged, worried, anxious, fretful, or stressed.

 They are simply ignorant of God’s purposes for them in Christ, their Rephidim!